History of African Americans in Baltimore: Demographics

 In the 1790 census, the first census in the history of the United States, African American constituted 11.7% of Baltimore's population.
 1,578 lived in Baltimore in that year.
 From 1800 until 1840, African Americans were between a fifth and a quarter of Baltimore's population.
 The African-American population decreased in the 1850s to around 17%.
 The lowest percentage for African Americans in Baltimore was in 1860, constituting 13% of the population.
-Between the 1860s and the 1920s, Baltimore's African-American population remained between 13-16% of the population.
+Between the 1860s and the 1920s, Baltimore's African-American population remained between 13 and 16% of the population.
 The proportion only began to increase again in the 1930s and 1940s, during the Great Migration.
 During the Great Migration, thousands of African Americans from the Southern United States moved to Baltimore in search of better socioeconomic conditions and freedom from segregationist Jim Crow laws, lynching, and other forms of anti-black racism.
 Baltimore was a major destination for Southern and Appalachian African Americans, with many coming from the states of Alabama, Florida, Georgia, South Carolina, and North Carolina.

-In the 1960 United States Census, Baltimore was home to 325,589 African-American residents, 34.7% of Baltimore's population.
+In the 1960 United States census, Baltimore was home to 325,589 African-American residents, 34.7% of Baltimore's population.
 By 1970 Africans Americans were 46.4% of Baltimore's population, on the verge of becoming the majority for the first time.

-In the 1980 United States Census, there were 431,151 African Americans living in Baltimore, constituting 54.8% of the population.
+In the 1980 United States census, there were 431,151 African Americans living in Baltimore, constituting 54.8% of the population.
 The 1980 census was the first census for which African Americans were a majority in Baltimore.
-By the 1990 United States Census, there were 435,768 African Americans, constituting 59.2% of the population.
+By the 1990 United States census, there were 435,768 African Americans, constituting 59.2% of the population.

 The Black or African-American community in the Baltimore metropolitan area numbered 699,962 as of 2000, making up 27.4% of the area's population.

-In the 2010 United States Census, there were 395,781 African Americans living in Baltimore, constituting 63.7% of the population.
+In the 2010 United States census, there were 395,781 African Americans living in Baltimore, constituting 63.7% of the population.

 In 2017, an estimated 389,222 African Americans resided in Baltimore city, 62.8% of the population.

 Baltimore's African-American population has been declining in numbers each year since 1993, while the white population has been increasing during the 2010s.
 The black population has decreased due to a combination of black flight, an influx of younger whites, gentrification, and immigration of Latinos and Asians.

+Many black Baltimore residents have moved to the suburbs or returning to Southern cities such as Atlanta, Dallas, Houston, Birmingham, Memphis, San Antonio and Jackson.

 History

 17th century

 The first black people to reside in what is now Baltimore city came in 1634 under Lord Baltimore's charter alongside the Englishmen, only fifteen years after the first Africans arrived in the Colony of Virginia in 1619.
 A Jesuit missionary named Andrew White brought two mixed-race indentured servants named Mathias de Sousa and Francisco.
-The brothers Frederick and Edward Wintour brought a black indentured servant named John Prince.
+The brothers Frederick and Edward Wintour brought an enslaved African named John Prince.